 Trunk Bay Lookout

-If you get a taxi to take you out to the beach most drivers will stop and let you snap a picture if you want.
+If you’re taking a taxi most drivers will stop and let you grab a photo if you ask — just speak up before you head down.

 Overall the experience is exactly as advertised.
 I was shocked that in person the beach looks just as amazing as it does in pictures.
 The stretch of sand is wide and white.
 The waters really are clear and turqoise-ish blue.